heng2j/multigrid/HW2.md

 ## Task 4: Bring the Lessons Learned from CleanRL to RLlib to solve a 1v1, 🤖 🆚 🤖 Scenario

-As you get familiar with PPO by wroking through the CleanRL implementation, let's pivot back to RLlib.
-We'll harness our understanding of hyperparameter tuning to address a 1v1 competition with a pretrained opponent.
+As you get familiar with PPO by working through the CleanRL implementation, let's pivot back to RLlib.
+We'll harness our understanding of hyperparameter tuning to address a 1v1 competition with a pre-trained opponent.

 ### 🎮 Visualizing the Scenario: